munificent/craftinginterpreters/book/resolving-and-binding.md

 A better solution is to resolve each variable use *once*.
 Write a chunk of code that inspects the user's program, finds every variable mentioned, and figures out which declaration each refers to.
 This process is an example of a **semantic analysis**.
-Where a parser only tells if a program is grammatically correct -- a *syntactic* analysis -- semantic analysis goes farther and starts to figure out what pieces of the program actually mean.
+Where a parser tells only if a program is grammatically correct (a *syntactic* analysis), semantic analysis goes farther and starts to figure out what pieces of the program actually mean.
 In this case, our analysis will resolve variable bindings.
 We'll know not just that an expression *is* a variable, but *which* variable it is.